-NOTE: Due to the need to undertake upgrades to railway infrastructure on the Cooma line as a result of recent extreme weather conditions, CMR will not be operating train services until further notice.
+NOTE: Due to the need to undertake upgrades to railway infrastructure on the Cooma line, CMR will not be operating train services until further notice.
 Please contact the railway by email at email@example.com if you have any concerns.

 Photo: John Gibson

 The CMR is an established Australian heritage railway based at Cooma Station in southern New South Wales.
 As the gateway to the Snowy Mountains area, Cooma was the destination for for almost 100 years of rail services, until the line from Canberra was closed by flood damage to the bridge over the Numeralla River.
 For 10 years there were no trains to be seen in the Monaro area, until the CMR commenced operations in December 1998.